mnblanco/R4DSSolution/_build/strings.md

 <div class="answer">

-The `sep` argument is the string inserted between arguments to `str_c()`, while `collapse` is the string used to separate any elements of the character vector into a character vector of length one.
+The `sep` argument is the string inserted between arguments to `str_c()`.
+The `collapse` argument is the string used to separate any elements of the character vector into a character vector of length one.

 </div>